• Home |

 A 338 Lapua will drop 223" at 1,000 yards when sighted in at 300 yards.
 However, each bullet and load will vary.

-The best 338 Lapua for long-range shooting is the Accuracy International Artic Warfare Super Magnum (AIAWSM) because it's accurate (sub-MOA out to 800 yards+ for experienced shooters).
+The best 338 Lapua rifle for long-range shooting is the Accuracy International Artic Warfare Super Magnum (AIAWSM) because it's accurate (sub-MOA out to 800 yards+ for experienced shooters).

 The Sako TRG42, Armalite, and Remington 338 Lapua Magnum bolt-action precision rifles are also good.